Faculty and Staff

 Eduardo Cuesta

-Eduardo Cuesta joined Aidan in February 2021 as the long-term substitute in the Magnolia Community and currently serves as the substitute for the Upper School.
-Eduardo first came to the United States a little over twelve years ago from Spain.
-His first experience working in the States was as an assistant teacher at Nuevas Fronteras Spanish Immersion, a bilingual Elementary school in Minnesota.
+Eduardo Cuesta joined Aidan in February 2021 as the long-term substitute in the Magnolia Community and currently serves as the Upper School Substitute.
+He moved to the United States in 2009, and his first experience working in the States was as an assistant teacher at Nuevas Fronteras Spanish Immersion, a bilingual Elementary school in Minnesota.
 It was here that he first discovered his love for teaching.
 In 2015, Eduardo completed his Montessori training in Lower Elementary while working at Latin American Montessori Bilingual Public Charter School as an Upper Elementary teacher.
 He also spent time at Mundo Verde Bilingual Public Charter School, where he learned about Project Based Learning and quickly reaffirmed his passion for Montessori, and served as an Elementary Montessori teacher at Waterfront Academy.
+Eduardo received his AMI Elementary accreditation in 2022.

 When he is not working, Eduardo likes to spend time with his family.
 He is the father of two children and his wife is also a Montessori guide.
 He enjoys the simple pleasures in life: playing with his children, reading while enjoying a nice cup of coffee, going for a run, watching a movie, or soaking up the silence in the house after everyone has gone to sleep.
-Most recently, Eduardo and his family travelled back to Spain and spent the summer reconnecting with with life-long friends and family.
+During the summers, Eduardo and his family love to travel to Spain and reconnect with life-long friends and family.

 Daphnnet Garces

-Daphnnet Garces brings more than a decade of experience working in education to Aidan.
+Daphnnet Garces joined Aidan in 2022 and brings more than a decade of experience working in education.
 She holds a BA in Prekindergarten/Primary Education from Universidad del Este as well as multiple certificates from Montgomery College, including Child Growth and Development Certificate, Creating Schedules and Routines Certificate, Active or Hyperactive Certificate, 3 Hour Mixed-Age Groups in Early Childhood Programs Certificate, and Including All Children and the Americans with Disabilities Act Certificate.

 Over the years, Daphnnet has worked primarily with preschool and kindergarten-aged children.
 One of her most formative workplace experiences was working as an Intern for Montgomery County Public Schools.
 In this position, she worked in a kindergarten class and learned how to incorporate integrated strategies and standards in the classroom.